mcaplin/beng183/RNASeq.md

 			Eland
 		</td>
 		<td>
 			Faster than SOAP.
 Gives more information about repetitive structures and alternative mapping.
-Meant for short sequences (under 32bp) but can map longer reads with additional scripts.
+Meant for short sequences (under 32bp) but can map longer reads with additional scripts. <a href="massgenomics.org/2008/05/short-read-aligners-maq-eland-and-others.html">[5]</a>
 		</td>
 	</tr>
 	<tr>